wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Dan Lothario: _rummaging through a suitcase full of black-market stuff, pauses for a moment as he realises he's not alone, sees audience, slams case shut_ I say, you frightened the life out of me.
 Which planet did you all come from? _maybe audience participation/banter Earth???
 Never heard of it etc?
 Then re-opens the suitcase_.
 Perhaps I could interest you in some bottles of gin I've, erm, "managed to acquire".
 No, maybe some disposable vapes, I've got watermelon or rhubarb and beef.
 No, how about some genuine fake Rolex watches?
 No?
 Ah well, suit yourselves.
 Oh, where ARE my manners, allow me to introduce my very good self.
 I am Captain Dan Lothario, I'm an intergalactic business man, I deal in a bit of this, a bit of that... a bit of the other, if you understand my meaning ladies???
 Oh yes, I'm very well respected across many of the most sophisticated planets around here.
 I've been to, oh, what's the one with the rings round it?
 That's right, Suttern.
 And that poxy little one down there...
 Macc-ury.
 Oh, and I've just come back from Uranus.
 I'm here to sell some of my extra special cosmetics to some exquisite ladies...
 Oh... here they come... wish me luck...
 Showtime!!! _he clicks his fingers, freezes and the lights switch to 2 Dames who enter, loudly bantering with each other, arguing over which is the most beautiful_

-D1: Look, I'm not being funny...
+Florence: Look, I'm not being funny...

-D2: No change there then!!!
+Beatrice: No change there then!!!

-D1: ...I'm NOT BEING FUNNY, but it's obvious that I'm the prettiest Dame on this planet.
+Florence: ...I'm NOT BEING FUNNY, but it's obvious that I'm the prettiest Dame on this planet.

-D2: I think you'll find that I'm FAR prettier than you, all the men round here agree.
+Beatrice: I think you'll find that I'm FAR prettier than you, all the men round here agree.

-D1: Men?
+Florence: Men?
 What men?
 There ARE no men on this planet... just us ladies... _simpers, flutters eyelashes etc_

-D2: Well then what's HE doing here _points to DL, who immediately unfreezes_
+Beatrice: Well then what's HE doing here _points to Dan Lothario, who immediately unfreezes_

-D1: Oh my goodness... it's a man, and a pretty good looking one at that.
+Florence: Oh my goodness... it's a man, and a pretty good looking one at that.
 Where did he come from?

-D2: Never mind where he came from, he's mine, I'll seduce him with my womanly ways...
+Beatrice: Never mind where he came from, he's mine, I'll seduce him with my womanly ways...

-D1: No, no, no, no, no, that's NOT what's going to happen.
+Florence: No, no, no, no, no, that's NOT what's going to happen.
 I saw him first, he's mine.
 And besides, as I was just pointing out, I'M the prettiest Dame on this planet.
 I took first place at the Alpha Centurai beauty contest.

-D2: That wasn't a beauty contest, it was an agriculture show. _To the audience_ She won the Aberdeen Angus category!
+Beatrice: That wasn't a beauty contest, it was an agriculture show. _To the audience_ She won the Aberdeen Angus category!

 _cue slapping and arguing_

-D1: Well, there's only one way to settle this...
+Florence: Well, there's only one way to settle this...

-D2: You don't mean
+Beatrice: You don't mean

-D1: Yes... we've got ourselves a Flirt-off! _Cue flirting, simpering, crotch-thrusting, whatever... towards DL who snaps back to life_
+Florence: Yes... we've got ourselves a Flirt-off! _Cue flirting, simpering, crotch-thrusting, whatever... towards Dan Lothario who snaps back to life_

 Dan Lothario: _once the flirting has finished_ My my, aren't you the most enchanting maidens I've had the good fortune to lay my eyes upon?
 _giggling from Dames, followed by violent agreement over how beautiful they both are, but then turning into argument over who is MOST beautiful.
-D1 decides to take the initiative..._
+Florence decides to take the initiative..._

-D1: I don't believe we've had the pleasure.
+Florence: I don't believe we've had the pleasure.

 Dan Lothario: _to the audience_ That doesn't surprise me.

-D2: _pushing D1 out of the way_ But I'd like to...
+Beatrice: _pushing Florence out of the way_ But I'd like to...

-D1: _pushing D2 back out of the way_ Allow me to ingratiate (interrogate) myself with yourself.
+Florence: _pushing Beatrice back out of the way_ Allow me to ingratiate (interrogate) myself with yourself.
 I'm Florence and, as well as being the prettiest Dame on this planet, I'm also in charge of things.

-D2: Woah, woah, woah there droopy drawers, i'm Beatrice, I'M in charge, and _looking pointedly at D1_ I'm the prettiest.
+Beatrice: Woah, woah, woah there droopy drawers, i'm Beatrice, I'M in charge, and _looking pointedly at Florence_ I'm the prettiest.

 Dan Lothario: Well, I'm Captain Dan Lothario, and it's an absolute delight to meet you both.
 And may I say you both look absolutely smashing in your outfits, they certainly, flatter your, ample figures.
 I honestly don't think I could choose between either of you _grimaces at audience_.